aleruete/shuttle/README.md

 For all the videos that go along with the lessons, visit the YouTube Channel :man_technologist:

 ### How To Use
 * Fork your own version of the repository.
-Look for the word "Fork" above the Settings tab.
-* Watch the Setting Up Shuttle YouTube video.
-* Watch all the other YouTube videos!
+* Watch the YouTube videos!
-* In general, don't make changes to any of the following.
-You can if you want but those changes may get squashed when a new version of Shuttle is released.
-    * anything in the 'base' folder
-    * ui.R, server.R, global.R, login.R

 #### 3..
 2..
 1..
 ![](https://thumbs.gfycat.com/FastSecondGalapagosmockingbird-size_restricted.gif)